Client EngagementCoaching and Services Personal Trainer Assessments: Methods and Examples for Effective Client Evaluations

 Personal Trainer Assessment #2: Body Composition Assessments

 Understanding your client’s body composition gives you powerful data to track their progress beyond just the number on the scale.
-These measurements help you show clients real, measurable changes in their body—keeping them motivated for the long haul.
+These measurements help you show clients real, measurable changes in their bodies, keeping them motivated for the long haul.

-Here are three reliable methods you can use to track body composition:
+Here are four reliable methods you can use to track body composition:

-Simple and cost-effective, skinfold calipers measure subcutaneous fat at specific spots on the body.
-Just remember—accuracy depends on proper technique and measuring at the same spots each time.
+• Calipers: Simple and cost-effective, skinfold calipers measure subcutaneous fat at specific spots on the body.
+Accuracy depends on proper technique and measuring at the same spots each time.

 Personal Trainer Assessment #3: Physical Fitness Testing Methods

-Fitness testing gives you a clear snapshot of your client’s current abilities and level of physical activity.
+Fitness testing gives you a clear snapshot of your client’s current abilities and physical activity level.
 These assessments help you set realistic goals, create custom programming, and measure improvements over time.

 Cardiovascular endurance tests